 |“||"To go north, you must go south.
 To reach the west, you must go east.
 To go forward you must go back, and to touch the light you must pass beneath the shadow."

 Asshai, Dany thought.
 She would have me go to Asshai.
 "Will the Asshai'i give me an army?" she demanded.
 "Will there be gold for me in Asshai?
 Will there be ships?
 What is there in Asshai that I will not find in Qarth?"
-"Truth," said the woman in the mask.

 The second was a remarkably accurate warning of the dangers she would come to face in the near future.
 This second prophecy seems however to have involved a vision of Quaithe as opposed to her own person, and may be originated in Daenerys herself: